Northern Spice Bush - Lindera benzoin

 Why Northern Spicebush Is a Valuable Addition

-Landscape Uses & Care Guidelines
+Landscape Uses & Design Guidelines

-• Companion plants: ferns, trilliums, foamflower, dogwoods
+• Companion Planting: Works well with ferns, trilliums, foamflower, hostas, and dogwoods.

 Wildlife Benefits